 To keep your circadian rhythm on track, it’s important to get 15 minutes of direct sunlight within 30 minutes of waking up.
 Taking Fido on a short walk or eating your breakfast outside do will the trick splendidly.

 Also, if you get tired during the day, you can try to take a “sunshine break” instead of a coffee break.

 However, if you don’t have an opportunity to soak in the sun’s natural rays, you can purchase light bulbs that emit a blue spectrum of light.
 This blue light spectrum (400−495 nm) is a high-energy spectrum that acts like coffee for your brain — it turns the “melatonin faucet” off.

 For this same reason, it’s important to avoid blue light at night.

 Blue light emits from screens of all kinds, including our phones.
-Many of us try to counteract this by using the red light emitting “night mode” setting on our phones.
-But unfortunately, as Dr. Breus states on the Mindvalley Podcast, this setting is a complete bogus.
+Many of us try to counteract this by using the red light-emitting “night mode” setting on our phones.
+But unfortunately, as Dr. Breus states on the Mindvalley Podcast, this setting is completely bogus.

-He recommends using a software that isn’t bogus — rather, it’s scientifically proven to adjust the light your screen emits depending on the time of day.
-It’s called F.lux software, and will adjust to a blue, sunlight spectrum during the day, and a warm, red hue at night.
+- Use a software that isn’t bogus — rather, it’s scientifically proven to adjust the light your screen emits depending on the time of day.
+It’s called F.lux software and will adjust to a blue, sunlight spectrum during the day, and a warm, red hue at night.